-LANI DSCAPING OPEN SPACE & PLANTINGS YES NO N/A NOTES F.2 A landscape design and planting plan shall be prepared and submitted for all buildings.
+LANE SCAPING OPEN SPACE & PLANTINGS YES NO N/A NOTES F.2 F.2a A landscape design and planting plan shall be prepared and submitted for all buildings.
 Landscape plans for developments shall be prepared and signed by a Landscape Architect, nurseryman, or professional site planner with educational training or work experience in land analysis and site plan preparation prior to submittal to the City.
-X F.2a No building permit shall be issued until the required landscaping plan has been submitted and approved, and no certificate of occupancy shall be issued until the landscaping is completed as certified by an on-site inspection by the Building Inspector, Planning Staff, or other designated official, unless a financial guarantee acceptable to the City has been submitted.
-X F.2b Landscape surety.
+No building permit shall be issued until the required landscaping plan x has been submitted and approved, and no certificate of occupancy shall be issued until the landscaping is completed as certified by an on-site inspection by the Building Inspector, Planning Staff, or other designated official, unless a financial guarantee acceptable to the City has been submitted.
+F.2b Landscape surety.
 The owner shall provide the City with a cash deposit, bond, or approved letter of credit to guarantee the proper installation and growth of all landscape improvements proposed in the approved landscape plan.
 Said surety may remain in effect for two full growing seasons.
 A growing season shall be considered a period from May 1 to September 30.
 The first year, the amount of the surety will be equal to 100% of the estimated cost of plant material, installation and tree preservation.
 Once installation has been completed per the approved landscape plan and verified by the City, 75% of the surety will be reimbursed back to the owner.
 The remaining 25% will be kept by the City for a period of twelve (12) months to cover any maintenance cost that may be needed.
-Such surety shall be filed with the City Finance Officer. × If the City deems this required, it can be pro at the time of permittir ovidec F.2c The City may allow an extended period of time for completion of all landscaping if the delay is due to conditions which are reasonably beyond the control of the developer.
+Such surety shall be filed with the City Finance Officer.
+F.2c The City may allow an extended period of time for completion of all landscaping if the delay is due to conditions which are reasonably beyond the control of the developer.
 Extensions may not exceed nine months, and extensions may be granted due to seasonal weather conditions.
-When an extension is granted, the City may require such additional security and conditions as it doesnot be accessed.
-K F.3a conditions as it deems necessary.
-The plan shall address all parts of the parcel and shall indicate: Details of all proposed vegetative landscaping materials, including placement, common and botanical names, caliper/height or container size and quantity and maintenance requirements.
-X F.3b F.3c Details of proposed non-vegetative landscaping and screening materials.
-Planting and construction schedule for completion of landscaping and screening plans.
-K K F.3d Estimated cost from a landscaper on a bid or estimate form of the proposed landscaping.
-X F.4 All portions of the site not covered by buildings, paving material, or other planned and approved surfaces shall be considered "landscaped area" and shall have a minimum of 4 inches of top soil and be planted with living plant materials and/or mulches.
-Overall site landscaping shall include not less than: X F.4a F.4b One tree placed in the boulevard per 40 linear feet of lot frontage; Not less than two trees and eight shrubs per 600 square feet of landscaped X F.5 area.
-These are minimum standards - more plantings are encouraged.
-All plant material used shall meet the minimum standards established by the American Association of Nurserymen as published in the American Standards for Nursery Stock and shall meet the following minimum requirements: X F.5a Deciduous trees: 2" dbh (diameter at breast height) X F.5b Ornamental trees: 2" dbh X F.5c Evergreen trees: 5' height X F.5d F.5e Shrubs: 5 gallon container Vines and Perennials: 1 gallon container X 1.96 vines and reteninais.
-I ganon container
+When an extension is granted, the City may require such additional security and conditions as it deems necessary.
+F.3a The plan shall address all parts of the parcel and shall indicate: Details of all proposed vegetative landscaping materials, including placement, common and botanical names, caliper/height or container size and quantity and maintenance requirements. x F.3b Details of proposed non-vegetative landscaping and screening materials. x F.3c Planting and construction schedule for completion of landscaping and x F.3d screening plans.
+Estimated cost from a landscaper on a bid or estimate form of the proposed landscaping. x Can submit at the time permits are requested.
+F.4 All portions of the site not covered by buildings, paving material, or other planned and approved surfaces shall be considered "landscaped area" and shall have a minimum of 4 inches of top soil and be planted with living plant materials and/or mulches.
+Overall site landscaping shall include not less than: x F.4a One tree placed in the boulevard per 40 linear feet of lot frontage; x F.4b Not less than two trees and eight shrubs per 600 square feet of landscaped area.
+These are minimum standards - more plantings are encouraged. x F.5 All plant material used shall meet the minimum standards established by the American Association of Nurserymen as published in the American Standards for Nursery Stock and shall meet the following minimum requirements: x F.5a Deciduous trees: 2" dbh (diameter at breast height) X F.5b Ornamental trees: 2" dbh Х F.5c Evergreen trees: 5' height х F.5d Shrubs: 5 gallon container x Ц F.5e Vines and Perennials: 1 gallon container x